Online Degrees & Certificates

 Foothill College's Music Technology Program (MTEC) offers cutting-edge curriculum, instruction, and hands-on training in the areas of digital media content creation based on real-world industry standards.
 MTEC is an innovative educational program that integrates art and music with science and technology using a vocational strategy that enables students to realize a competitive advantage in an ever-evolving, digital-centric socioeconomic era.
 In addition to preparing students to pursue baccalaureate degrees at four-year institutions, the Foothill College MTEC program prepares students for diverse, productive careers in digital media content creation for music, technology, liberal and audio-visual arts, and communications.

 At a more granular level, MTEC prepares students for careers in recording arts, music production, electronic music, game audio, audio post for film and video, marketing, concert promotion, online delivery, technical support, entrepreneurship, business administrative positions, and many other digital media based career options.
-By participating in the MTEC program, students can obtain an Associate in Arts degree and Certificates of Achievement in Music Technology, Pro Tools and Game Audio.
-Additional certificates include Electronic Music, Audio Post Production, Game Audio, Songwriting and Music Business.
+By participating in the MTEC program, students can obtain an Associate in Arts degree and Certificates of Achievement in Music Technology, Pro Tools, Game Audio, Audio Post Production, Electronic Music, and Songwriting.
+Additional certificates include Music Business and Music and Medicine.
 Our degree and certificates can conveniently be completed on campus, online, or in any combination.

 The Foothill College Music Technology Program is one of the largest in the state of California and provides an entrance to a career in the entertainment and media industry.
 As an Avid Learning Partner (considering Avid is the standard platform used in the media industry), we offer the highest level of Avid Pro Tools Certification.
 We also offer training on Wwise and FMOD, the industry standard middleware applications for game audio.